 HOW CAN WE ASSIST?

-The American Citizen Services Unit of the Consular Section can assist family and friends in the event of the death of a U.S. citizen in Croatia.
-We can act as a liaison in arranging the disposition of remains and help with forwarding personal effects.
+The American Citizen Services Unit of the Consular Section can assist family and/or friends in the event of the death of a U.S. citizen in Croatia.
+We can act as a liaison with local institutions in arranging the disposition of remains.
 The family or legal representative must pay all funeral home charges, shipping costs for the remains and personal effects (if applicable).
 We will work with any funeral home selected by the family to ensure proper documentation for shipment of remains to the United States.
-We also maintain a list of a few funeral homes that have experience with the international shipment of remains.
+We also maintain a list of a few funeral homes that have experience with the international shipment of remains (please see below).

 Additional information regarding the death of a U.S. citizen abroad is available at the Department of State website.